Pantone Matched Cardboard

 Spectrumcoat is an overall, Pantone matched coloured coating that has developed for use predominantly in the Point of Sale display industry.

 This colour flood coating can be over varnished to give either a matt or gloss protective finish or, alternatively, it can be coated with Liquiguard, a water resistant coating.

-Spectrumcoat colour flood coating is also available from 200 sq. metres (although please note if GWP Coatings are also supplying the board, some grades are only available from 500 sq. m), and can matched to your specific pantone reference.
+Spectrumcoat colour flood coating is also available from 200 sq. metres (although please note if GWP Coatings are also supplying the board, some grades are only available from 500 sq. m), and can be matched to your specific pantone reference.

 Typical materials coated with Spectrumcoat are clay coated liners, fully bleached kraft, white top kraft and brown kraft.

-It is recommend that pale colours are coated onto a white surface whereas the darker colours can successfully be coated onto a brown kraft liner.
+It is recommended that pale colours are coated onto a white surface whereas the darker colours can successfully be coated onto a brown kraft liner.
 Both matt and gloss varnishes can be applied over any Spectrumcoat colour.

 Commonly asked question about Spectrumcoat

 Not sure if using Spectrumcoat would make sense for your sheet plant?
 Have technical or conversion queries?
 Or just need some assistance?

 The below covers the most frequently asked questions on flood coating corrugated board, but if you cant find the answer you need, please do not hesitate to get in touch.

 Coloured cardboard is commonly used for the creation of visually striking point of sale displays.
 Cardboard stands of this nature often have large blocks of solid colour, which can be difficult to consistently reproduce using standard printing methods.